We’re standing in the exact same spot. But you’re in a 15-minute city and I’m not.

 Robert Turner, Alisha Feser.
 Vancouver Island University.
 Future Plans Journal (forthcoming).

-ABSTRACT: We examine the City of Nanaimo, British Columbia, Canada to find (overlapping amenity isochrone) zones where residents can live and have 15-minute walking access to “essential” (grocery, pharmacy) and “basic quality of life” amenities (recreational space, library, museum/gallery/theater/cinema, restaurant/pub, and cafe/coffee), but also daycares, public schools, foodbanks, and walk-in clinics.
-Depending on one’s needs, there are different 15-minute walking zones within the City.
-As one’s needs increase, fewer and smaller residential zones continue to qualify as 15-minute walkable.
+ABSTRACT: We use overlapping amenity isochrone maps to find zones where Nanaimo, British Columbia residents can live and have 15-minute walking access to “essential” (grocery, pharmacy) and “basic quality of life” amenities (recreational space, library, museum/gallery/theater/cinema, restaurant/pub, and cafe/coffee), but also daycares, public schools, foodbanks, and walk-in clinics.
+People with different needs have different 15-minute walkable zones within the City.
+As one’s needs increase, fewer and smaller residential zones are 15-minute walkable.
 Of all the city’s neighbourhoods, downtown and downtown-adjacent Nanaimo offer the most extensive 15-minute walkability for residents, even residents with the most extensive needs.
 Initial investigation suggests that, overall, the city’s 15-minute walkable zones offer affordable shelter to most of the top three income quintiles, but are on average unaffordable for those in the two lower income quintiles.
-Amenity overlap is greatest in residentially dense areas, and residential density provides more residents with walkability to existing amenities (and amenity owners with a proximate consumer base).
-As a result, A) zoning to permit density-increasing developments around amenity concentrations and, conversely, amenity development in areas of greater residential density or B) combined amenity-residential density zoning in areas lacking both (as well as pedestrian-friendly infrastructural improvements) would improve 15-minute walkability in the City of Nanaimo.
+Amenity overlap is greatest in residentially dense areas, and residential density provides more residents with walkability to existing amenities, while giving amenity owners a proximate consumer base.
+As a result, 15-minute walkability in the City of Nanaimo would be improved by: A) zoning to permit density-increasing developments around amenity concentrations and, conversely, amenity development in areas of greater residential density, B) combined amenity-residential density zoning in areas lacking both, and C) pedestrian-friendly infrastructural improvements.

 The 15-minute City